 Forget About “Too Girly”

-Pink as we know it is presented as a feminine color, but that hasn’t always been the case.
-Neither pink or blue was dictated for a specific gender until the first World War, and it was opposite the way it is today; pink wasn’t associated with women until the 1940s.
-With the advent of “rose gold” phones and accessories and more inclusive color palettes for items marketed toward children, pink may be coming back around as a gender neutral color and is more likely to stand the test of time for all children.
+When I was growing up, there was a lot of “pink hate” – especially among girls who felt that pink was “too girlie,” and outgrew their once-beloved pastel pink bedrooms before middle school.
+But thinking of pink as frilly and feminine is as much a trend as any color fad; it hasn’t been around as long as you might think, and seems to be on its way out.
+Neither pink nor blue was dictated for a specific gender until the first World War.
+Even then, it was opposite the way it is today: pink wasn’t associated with women until the 1940s.
+Now, with the advent of “rose gold” phones and accessories and more inclusive color palettes for items marketed toward children, pink may be coming back around as a gender neutral color and is more likely to stand the test of time for all children.

-Don’t be afraid to embrace rose gold, salmon, bubblegum, magenta, or any other shade of pink when decorating your child’s bedroom.
-No matter what your kid likes, there will be a way to work it into a bedroom theme both of you can be proud of.
+So don’t be afraid to embrace rose gold, salmon, bubblegum, magenta, or any other shade of pink when decorating your child’s bedroom.
+No matter what your kid likes, there will be a way to work it into a bedroom theme both of you can be proud of!